 He stood up and walked closer.
 "How are you feeling?"

 "Back to normal, mostly.
 Except," she pointed her index finger up in the air, showing him the droplet floating above it.
 "Looks like I can waterbend now.
 Properly waterbend."
 A giddy feeling bubbled in her chest when she said it.
-She could waterbend!
+It was so easy!

-She reached out with her senses, looking for more and more water.
-Suddenly, like a child with a new toy, it didn't matter where the weird abilities had come from - she just had to see what she could do.
+She reached out with her senses, looking for more water.
+Like a child with a new toy, it didn't matter where the weird abilities had come from - she just had to see how much she could do.
 She jumped out of her sleeping bag.
 "Let's wake up Sokka and Aang!
 I want to try stuff."

 He cleared his throat.
 "I think it's better to let them sleep.
 We took shifts last night, to watch over you."